Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/WebScraping.md

 _Complete the workflow worksheet distributed in class._

 When you're done, use the remaining lab time to begin your project!
 You'll be able to complete at least a few requirements after what you've learned today.
-We'll learn how to parse and store JSON during our next class!
+We'll learn how to serialize and store JSON during our next class.

 ## 📚 Resources & Credits